 One of nature’s most versatile ingredients, manuka honey is just as useful as a sweetener in a hot drink or smoothie as it is in a supplement or the latest must-have beauty product.

 Opera singer Katherine Jenkins has said that she adds the ancient ingredient to a homemade drink to relieve a sore throat and help her voice recover after a performance, while Scarlett Johansson uses it as a makeup base.
+Even Meghan Markle is said to be a fan, popping it onto her breakfast of steel-cut oats and fruit.

 With so many varied uses, it’s easy to think it sounds too good to be true.
 Alexander Thompson, nutritionist at Holland and Barrett, told us exactly what it is and what the health benefits are.